INDUCTION & COMPLIANCE MADE EASY

 • Secure handling of ratepayer data

-Limitations of paper-based or ad-hoc inductions
+3) Limitations of paper-based or ad-hoc inductions

-• Inconsistency – Different supervisors may skip sections to “save time,” leaving gaps.
+• Inconsistency — different supervisors may skip sections to “save time,” leaving gaps

-online inductions for city council worker
+online inductions for city council workers

-Why councils choose Induct For Work
+4) Why councils choose Induct For Work

 Central content hub